grame-cncm/faustcourse/session2/content.md

 on signals in Faust.
 For example, we already saw the `+` and the `abs` operations in lesson 1.

-Numbers in Faust can be considered as elementary circuits with no input and one output.
+Numbers in Faust are signal generators, elementary circuits with no input and one output.
 In other words, a number in Faust produces an output signal whose samples are all equal to that number starting from time 0.

 [slide 9: see slide 20 in FARM TODO]